Table of Contents

 When it comes to MSA, the deployment of microservices plays a critical role and has the following key requirements:

-- Ability to deploy/undeploy independently of other microservices.
+- Ability to deploy/undeploy independently of other microservices

-- Must be able to scale at each microservices level (a given service may get more traffic than other services).
+- Must be able to scale at each microservices level (a given service may get more traffic than other services)

-- Deploying microservices quickly.
+- Deploying microservices quickly

-- Failure in one microservice must not affect any of the other services.
+- Failure in one microservice must not affect any of the other services

-Docker (an open source engine that lets developers and system administrators deploy self-sufficient application containers in Linux environments) provides a great way to deploy microservices addressing the above requirements.
+Docker (an open source engine that lets developers and system administrators deploy self-sufficient application containers in Linux environments) provides a great way to deploy microservices while addressing the above requirements.
 The key steps involved are as follows:

-- Package the microservice as a (Docker) container image.
+- Package the microservice as a (Docker) container image

 - Deploy each service instance as a container

-Kubernetes is extending Docker's capabilities by allowing to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts, offering co-location of containers, service discovery, and replication control.
+Kubernetes extends Docker's capabilities by allowing to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts, and offering co-location of containers, service discovery, and replication control.
 As you can see, most of these features are essential in the microservices context too.
 Hence, using Kubernetes (on top of Docker) for microservices deployment has become an extremely powerful approach, especially for large-scale microservices deployments.

 Figure 8: Building and deploying microservices as containers

-- In a typical monolithic application, security is about finding that 'who is the caller', 'what can the caller do' and 'how do we propagate that information'.
+- In a typical monolithic application, security is about finding 'who is the caller', 'what can the caller do' and 'how do we propagate that information'.

-Instead, we can leverage the widely used API-security standards, such as OAuth 2.0 and OpenID Connect, to find a better solution to the microservices security problem.
+Instead, we can leverage widely used API-security standards, such as OAuth 2.0 and OpenID Connect (OIDC), to find a better solution.
 Before deep-diving into that, let’s first summarize the purpose of each standard and how we can use them.

-- OpenID Connect behaves similar to OAuth, but in addition to the Access token, the authorization server issues an ID token that contains information about the user.
-This is often implemented by a JWT (JSON Web Token) and that is signed by the authorization server.
-This ensures trust between the authorization server and the client.
-JWT is therefore known as a 'by-value token' as it contains information of the user and obviously is not safe to use outside the internal network.
+- OIDC behaves similar to OAuth 2.0, but in addition to the access token, the authorization server issues an ID token that contains information about the user.
+This is often implemented by a JSON Web Token (JWT) that is signed by the authorization server.
+This ensures the trust between the authorization server and the client.
+JWT is therefore known as a 'by-value token' as it contains the information of the user and isn’t safe to use outside the internal network.

-Now, lets see how we can use these standards to secure microservices in our retail example
+Now, let's see how we can use these standards to secure microservices in our retail example.